Avril112113/Tower-Networking-Inc-modding-kit/README.md

 Note that modding for the game is still in early design/implementation stage, and any feedback/suggestions is encouraged to make modding the game fun!

+## BETA

+Checkout the beta branch, which has improved modding support and is now usable with the beta build of the game on steam.

 ## Example mods

 Examples are your friend.
 To get started, take a look at the following examples: